asciamanna/asciamanna.github.io/_drafts/the-vicious-circle-of-rewriting-software.md

 ###Lack of Refactoring
 _**The team does not continuously refactor code.**_ This results in every subsequent code change further degrading the quality of the code.
 The problem is compounded because the code started out in a state that makes it very difficult to maintain.

-Without breaking the cycle developers will continue rewriting and recreating unmaintainable code until eventually the entire system is deemed in need of a rewrite. **A significant amount of time and effort is put in to these feature rewrites which never result in increasing the overall quality of the code.** These rewrites only ensure that another rewrite is coming some time in the future.
+Without breaking the circle developers will continue rewriting and recreating unmaintainable code until eventually the entire system is deemed in need of a rewrite. **A significant amount of time and effort is put in to these feature rewrites which never result in increasing the overall quality of the code.** These rewrites only ensure that another rewrite is coming some time in the future.

 <img class="responsive-img" src="/images/circle_of_software_rewrite.png"/>

+##The Grand Redesign in the Sky
+If you haven't read Robert Martin's _Clean Code_ I highly recommend it for a number of reasons.
+Not the least of which is the a section from the first chapter on this topic.
+The section _The Grand Redesign in the Sky_, which in its short few paragraphs accurately describes how these redesigns continue to end up in the same place the systems they are replacing, as unmaintainable messes.

-##Breaking the Cycle
+##Breaking the Circle
-To break this cycle the first step is that rewrites cannot be accepted by the development organization.
+To break this circle the first step is that rewrites cannot be accepted by the development organization.
+This needs to be made clear by the development leadership of the organization.

 ###Working with Legacy Code
 Coaching the organization on working with poorly designed code without unit tests would be the first order of business.
 This is where [Michael Feather](https://twitter.com/mfeathers)'s book, _Working Effectively with Legacy Code_, can be used to teach techniques to improve poor code without unit tests while adding new functionality.